pyexcel/pyexcel-ods3/README.rst

 .. image:: http://img.shields.io/gittip/chfw.svg
     :target: https://gratipay.com/chfw/

-**pyexcel-ods3** is a tiny wrapper library to read, manipulate and write data in ods fromat using python 2.7, python 3.3 and python 3.4.
-You are likely to use `pyexcel <https://github.com/chfw/pyexcel>`__ together with this library. `pyexcel-ods <https://github.com/chfw/pyexcel-ods>`__ is a sister library that does the same thing but supports python 2.6 and has no dependency on lxml.
+**pyexcel-ods3** is a tiny wrapper library to read, manipulate and write data in ods fromat using python version 2.6(since v0.0.8), 2.7, 3.3 and 3.4.
+You are likely to use `pyexcel <https://github.com/chfw/pyexcel>`__ together with this library. `pyexcel-ods <https://github.com/chfw/pyexcel-ods>`__ is a sister library, having no dependency on lxml.
+However it has no support for python 3.

 Known constraints
 ==================